-As a college preparatory school, GPA has a strict code of conduct (REACH).
+As a college preparatory school, GPA has strict standards for conduct (REACH).
 When the GPA way is violated, depending upon the infraction, the student will be held accountable and be reminded of the Non-Negotiables and REACH values, given a warning, and ultimately be expected to serve either a (lunch or after school) detention (loss of privileges), receive a referral (student removal from a class), suspension, or be recommended for expulsion (permanent removal from GPA).